irthomas/nomad_obs/README.md

 #### Check nightsides

-There are two types of UVIS nightsides, which will normally be highlighted in blue or yellow:

-* Those in yellow are UVIS calibration measurements.
-If desired, LNO can run nightside measurements in these slots (change orbit type to `7` and add `irNightside` in the `irNightside` column).
-Normally, only 1 or 2 LNO nightside observations are run per MTP, however these are not essential.
-* Those in blue are UVIS nightside measurements.
-LNO and UVIS must be switched off on the previous orbit dayside (`irDayside` and `uvisDayside` must be blank), and LNO must not run on this nightside (`irNightside` must be blank).
-Note that observations on the dayside in the chosen orbit are acceptable.

-For all nightsides (of both types), add `uvisNightside` in the `uvisNightside` column if not present.
-LNO should not measure continuously - if there are LNO dayside measurements on the previous or same orbits, these must be removed (delete the entry/entries in `irDayside` column blank).
+Typically the only modification is to add UVIS nightside nadir observations.
+To keep the instrument as cool as possible, it is better that LNO dayside nadir observations are removed from the orbit before each UVIS nightside.
+This is not essential: regions of interest, MRO overlaps, etc. should not be cancelled.
+Since the LNO duty cycle is now <50%, NOMAD remains cold at all times and so this is less critical.
+LNO can run with UVIS on the occasional nightside - if so, change the orbit type to `7` and add `irNightside` to the `irNightside` column.
+Note that all observations on the dayside in the chosen orbit are unaffected, as the dayside observation always comes after the nightside observation.
+Note that LNO must not measure continuously - if there are LNO dayside measurements on the previous or same orbits, these must be removed (the `irDayside` column must be blank).

+Optionally, add `uvisNightside` in the `uvisNightside` column if not present for all UVIS nightsides.

 #### Add LNO limb measurements

 Orbits with types `4`, `14` and `3` can be changed to LNO limb orbit type `8`.
-These should correspond with CaSSIS off-nadir observations where possible, using the list `MARS_IN_UVIS_OCC_FOV.txt` provided by Bojan or Claudio.
+These should correspond with CaSSIS off-nadir observations where possible, using the list `SOLAR_LOS/MARS_IN_LNO_OCC_FOV.txt` or `SOLAR_LOS/MARS_IN_UVIS_OCC_FOV.txt` provided by Bojan or Claudio.
 This txt file contains the times when the boresight is pointing closer to the ground than when flying in pure nadir-pointing mode.
+Each row in the orbit plan contains the night-to-day terminator crossing time - dayside limbs for that orbit will therefore take place within the 1 hour after the crossing time.

 There are typically around 5 limb observations per MTP, however during periods without occultations it is possible to run many more (see Appendix A).